 2018 Prize List: Check out the great prizes available this year!

 If you are participating as part of a workplace, you will need to register individually by selecting your workplace name from the drop down menu where you will be responsible for entering your own green commutes during the week of June 4-10, 2017.
 Click here to register yourself as an employee.
 If your workplace is not listed this either means your coordinator has not yet registered your workplace or that no one has stepped up to get your workplace signed up yet!
 Consider becoming your workplace coordinator and get more people moving with you!
 Our local commuter challenge coordinator will be happy to help give you the tools you’ll need to pull off this fun event.
 Contact Challenge@greenactioncentre.ca with any questions.

 Congrats on going solo!!
 The challenge is for everyone!
 You’ll be entered to win sweet prizes and be kept in the loop about events and information related to the challenge.
 Remember to track your KMs throughout the challenge to win!
 Click here to register yourself as an individual.

-Last year 7,364 Manitobans participated in the National challenge in over 30 cities and towns!
-Manitobans represent just shy of 40% of the total national numbers, an outstanding achievement.
-Winnipeg has won for highest amount of participation 12 out of the past 13 years of Commuter Challenge and several other towns in Manitoba have collected awards for their size categories!
+In 2017, over 7,000 Manitobans participated challenge in over 30 cities and towns!
+Manitoba represent just shy of 40% of the total national numbers, an outstanding achievement.
+Winnipeg has won for highest amount of participation 13 out of the past 14 years of Commuter Challenge and several other towns in Manitoba have collected awards for their size categories!

-Take a look at the 2016 results info-graphic here for a overview of the impact Manitobans made last year.
+Take a look at the 2017 awards page for a overview of the impact Manitobans made last year.
 Let’s have fun and defend our winning titles again this year!
 For more commuter #inspo you can also read up on local commuter stories here.